 The ultimate accountable authority for the interpretation of the day-to-day operations of this Code is the Director of OMNES Education London School.

-If a breach of this Policy is noticed by an individual (whether staff, a lecturer or a visitor), the procedure to follow is set in the complaint policy.
+If a breach of this Policy is noticed by an individual (whether staff, a lecturer or a visitor), the procedure to follow is set in the Appeals and Complaints Policy.